Obituaries for the week of June 21, 2017

 Mrs. Bell is survived by two sons, Jeff Edward (Tammy) Bell of Enterprise, Ala., Mark Cullen Bell of Atmore; one daughter, Sharron Bell (Donald) Bullard of Atmore; two brothers, John Daniel of Mobile, Ala. and Raymond (Paula) Daniel of Atmore; two sisters, Dorothy Crawford of Huntsville, Ala. and Margaret (Jerald) Jaye of Ono Island, Fla.; grandchildren, Robert Corey Loop, Joshawa Bell, Justin Bell, Katherine Bell, Jeff Edward Bell II, Nathan Bell and Remington Bell; many nieces, nephews and extended family and friends; special friend, Mrs. Eva and other Robertsdale Nursing Home residents.

-Funeral services will be held Thursday, June 22, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel.
-Interment will follow in Oak Hill Cemetery.
+Funeral services were held Thursday, June 22, 2017 at 2 p.m. from Johnson-Quimby Funeral Home Chapel.
+Interment followed in Oak Hill Cemetery.

-The family will receive friends Thursday, June 22, 2017 from 1 p.m. until service time at 2 p.m. at Johnson-Quimby Funeral Home Chapel.
+The family received friends Thursday, June 22, 2017 from 1 p.m. until service time at 2 p.m. at Johnson-Quimby Funeral Home Chapel.

 Johnson-Quimby Funeral Home, Inc in charge of all arrangements.